List of Gauteng representative cricketers

 This list includes the players who played first-class and List A cricket for Transvaal and Transvaal B between 1889–90 and 1997–98, and those who played first-class, List A, and Twenty20 cricket for Gauteng and Central Gauteng from 1997–98 to the present day.
-(Note: Transvaal XIs played two additional first-class matches, one in 1913–14 against the touring England side, and one in 1970–71 against The Rest, and a Gauteng XI played a first-class match in 1998–99 against the England A side.
+(Note: Transvaal XIs played two additional first-class matches, one in 1913–14 against the touring England team, and one in 1970–71 against The Rest, and a Gauteng XI played a first-class match in 1998–99 against the England A team.
 Several of the players who appeared for Transvaal in these matches did not otherwise play for the provincial team.
 They are listed separately at the bottom of this list.)
-It does not include players who appeared only for franchise side Lions which was operated by the Gauteng and North West Cricket Unions between 2003–04 and 2020–21.
-(Note: These players who played for the franchise side are listed at List of Lions (South Africa) cricketers.)
-Nor does it include the cricketers who played for the Transvaal side in 108 first-class Howa Bowl matches organised by the South African Cricket Board between 1971–72 and 1990–91.
+It does not include players who appeared only for franchise team Lions which was operated by the Gauteng and North West Cricket Unions between 2003–04 and 2020–21.
+(Note: These players who played for the franchise team are listed at List of Lions (South Africa) cricketers.)
+Nor does it include the cricketers who played for the Transvaal team in 108 first-class Howa Bowl matches organised by the South African Cricket Board between 1971–72 and 1990–91.
 (Note: These matches were organised by a different board of control under the apartheid system in South Africa.
 They were intended to be played by non-white players and were not seen as first-class until a retrospective ruling by the United Cricket Board.)